 El Salvador International Airport Oscar Arnulfo Romero y Galdámez (SAL), previously known as Comalapa International Airport is the only international airport in El Salvador.
 It is located in San Luis Talpa, Department of La Paz, about 40 kilometers from the country’s capital, San Salvador.

-El Salvador Airport reopening begins on September 19th.
+El Salvador Airport reopening began on September 19th.

-Starting on September 19th, 2020, El Salvador airport will open for commercial flights.
-To enter the Salvadoran territory, travelers must have a negative PCR, regardless of nationality or country of origin.
+Starting on September 19th, 2020, El Salvador airport opened its doors to commercial flights.
+One of the requirements to enter the Salvadoran territory is for travelers to have a negative PCR test.

-Before booking your flight, make sure you contact the airline for any additional requirements.
-You can also get more information ate the CEPA website.
+Before booking your flight, make sure you contact your airline and ask for any additional requirements that you must have.
+You can also get more information on the CEPA website.